elestio-examples/pocketbase/README.md

 # When deploying ...

-You can can open PocketBase UI here:
+You can open PocketBase UI here:

     URL: https://[CI_CD_DOMAIN]
     Login: root